elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} My memories bellow the kidnapping ... the shackle ... the trail in the forest ... the barracks ... the slave ship ...
+- {:.pr.i} My memories bellow the kidnapping ... the shackle ... the trail in the forest ... the barracoon ... the slave ship ...

 - {:.sp} The Chorus.